MaddyGuthridge/JSC-Compiler/README.md

 # JSC Compiler

-A 🔥 BLAZINGLY FAST 🔥, but ❄️ refreshingly simple ❄️ JavaScript-to-JavaScript
+A 🔥 BLAZINGLY FAST 🔥, but ❄️ refreshingly simple ❄️ JavaScript to JavaScript
 compiler.

 ## Why?